sunyongjian/koa2-proxy-middleware/README.md

 regexp.test(ctx.req.path);
 ```
 #### option
-The option corresponding to key and like http-proxy-middleware.
+The option corresponding to key and like http-proxy-middleware.

 ### Tips